Is your dog constantly scratching, licking, or smelling… well, a little funky?

 Here’s the good news: Yeast infections aren’t contagious.
 You can cuddle your pup without worrying about catching anything.

-That said, if your dog is dealing with frequent or severe infections, it could point to an underlying issue—like allergies, hormone imbalances, or poor gut health.
-Learn more about the bigger picture in our guide: Understanding Yeast Infection in Dogs.
+That said, if your dog is dealing with frequent or severe infections, it could point to an underlying issue—like allergies, immune imbalance, or poor gut health.
+Supporting digestion with homemade dog food for gastrointestinal health may help restore balance.
+Daily care tools such as dog probiotic chews also support the gut-skin connection.

 Why Choose Natural Remedies for Yeast Infections in Dogs?